Sophomore defensive end from Las Vegas, Nev.

 2015 Navy-Tulane Football

-Shaun Nua is entering his second season at the Naval Academy and will assist Dale Pehrson with the defensive line.
+Shaun Nua is in his fifth season at the Naval Academy coaching the defensive line.

 Nua helped lead Navy to an 8-5 record in 2012 and a berth in the Kraft Fight Hunger Bowl.
 Navy defeated Air Force, 28-21, in overtime and Army, 17-13, to win the Commander-In-Chief’s Trophy.

 Nua came to the Naval Academy from Brigham Young, where he assisted for three seasons.
 He is a 2005 graduate of BYU where he received his bachelor’s degree and is currently pursuing his graduate degree.

 Over his final two seasons in Provo, Nua helped the Cougars achieve the nation’s 24th-best total defense in 2010 and the 13th-ranked defense in 2011.
 BYU won its bowl games both years while finishing the 2011 season ranked No. 25 in the final USA Today Coaches Poll with a 10-3 record.

 As a player, Nua was a 6-foot-5, 280-pound defensive end at BYU from 2002-04 before being drafted in the seventh round of the 2005 NFL Draft by the Pittsburgh Steelers.
 Nua played four years in the NFL, three seasons with Pittsburgh and one in Buffalo, including a winning trip to the Super Bowl with the Steelers his rookie year in 2006.